 The data shortcomings described above are exacerbated by significant challenges in determining how to allocate companies' GHG emissions among the many lines of insurance coverage an individual or company may purchase.
-Most commercial insurance customers purchase multiple lines of coverage, including, for example, general liability, commercial auto, workers compensation, umbrella, professional liability, cyber and employment practices liability coverages.
-Even small businesses tend to purchase five or more lines of coverage, and middle market customers sometimes purchase 10 or more lines.
-These lines of coverage are often purchased from several different insurance companies.
-Further complicating this, many large customers have multiple insurers providing the same line of coverage in order to assemble the desired total limits.
+Many commercial insurance customers purchase multiple lines of coverage, including, for example, general liability, commercial auto, workers compensation, umbrella, professional liability, cyber and employment practices liability coverages.
+Even small businesses may purchase multiple lines of coverage.
+Middle market customers often purchase more lines, and these lines of coverage may be purchased from several different insurance companies.
+Further complicating this, larger customers often purchase the same line of coverage from multiple carriers in order to assemble the desired total limits for that coverage.